Qazeer/artefacts.help/pages/windows/registry_shellbags.md

     target's name.

-Each `Shellbag` `BagMRU` registry key also contains a `MRUListEx` value, that maintains the entries visited order, i.e the order in which the sub targets of a target were accessed (the last sub target accessed having a `MRU position` of 0).
+Each `Shellbag` `BagMRU` registry key also contains a `MRUListEx` value, that maintains the entries visited order, i.e. the order in which the sub-targets of a target were accessed (the last sub-target accessed having a `MRU position` of 0).

 For example, `My Computer` will be associated with the topmost `BagMRU` key,